4fecta/4fecta.ca/about.md

 comments: false
 ---

 Hey, this is Edward.
 Incoming freshman to Carnegie Mellon University.
-I think my main personality trait is being a math and computer science enthusiast.
+I think my main personality traits are split between being a computer science enthusiast and liking Konosuba.
 You can check out some of my profiles on various websites, such as [DMOJ](https://dmoj.ca/user/4fecta) or [Codeforces](https://codeforces.com/profile/4fecta).
 I've been creating many competitive programming problems on DMOJ as a member of the DMOPC committee recently, and I'd love if you are interested in trying some of them out!
 Here's one of my personal favourites: [Ace of Diamonds](https://dmoj.ca/problem/dmopc21c9p4).

 <hr>